 Discover ancient Barcelona in the Gothic Quarter

 The Barri Gotic (Gothic Quarter) is your next destination and a necessary stop if you have just 24 hours in Barcelona.
-It’s the oldest part of the city and right next to Placa de Catalunya.
+It’s the oldest part of Barcelona and right next to Placa de Catalunya.

 The Gothic Quarter is a crowded area containing historic buildings and modern shops and cafes.
 The narrow roads and medieval architecture can help take you back to the past of Barcelona until you spot a brightly-coloured café.